 Pu (“puh”)=the.
 Same as in “Pu Nichafawa,” who you should remember invaded us back in the first millennium.
 Their name means “the soldiers” in their language.
 Same pu!

 Xasipo wixazzà (“KAY-sip-uh VAI-yuh-zah”)=wind.
 Careful with this one.
 Dathu xasipo means “wind” in the technical sense, like what meteorologists study.
 But take it away, and you get Wixazzà, which means “God!”
 Wow!
-The key is that -à at the end, which means “great X” or “holy X,” the same as in Kwàchey (for example Niwyouwid dhidh+à=dhidhà, “an earl” or Kwàchey jija+à=jijà, “a baron”).
+The key is that -à at the end, which means “great X” or “holy X,” the same as in Kwàchey (for example dhidh+à=dhidhà, “an earl” or Kwàchey jija+à=jijà, “a baron”).
 Take away that “augmentative suffix” and you get wixaz, which did mean “wind” at one point, but now means something more like “serendipity.”
 Like when something unexpected and good happens to you.
 So, if you want to talk about moving air, you have to say the whole thing: xasipo wixazzà.
-(BTW: don’t use just xasipo in normal conversation.
+(BTW: no, you can’t just use xasipo in normal conversation outside of meteorology.
 Some people are religious and this offends them.)